 - 1. As required by the Companies (Auditor's Report) Order, 2020 ("the Order") issued by the Central Government of India in terms of Section 143(11) of the Act, we give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 2 A. As required by Section 143(3) of the Act, we report that: - a.
 We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b.
-In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books, except that the back-up of certain softwares/ applications which form part of the 'books of account and other relevant books and papers in electronic mode' have not been maintained on the servers physically located in India.
-Further, in respect of one software / application, we are unable to comment on whether the back-up of the books of account and other relevant books and papers in electronic mode has been kept on servers on a daily basis due to lack of availability of sufficient information / evidence. - c.
-The balance sheet, the statement of profit and loss (including other comprehensive income), the statement of changes in equity and the statement of cash flows dealt with by this Report are in agreement with the books of account.
+In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books, except that the back-up of certain softwares / applications which form part of the 'books of account and other relevant books and papers in electronic mode' has not been kept on the servers physically located in India.
+Further, in respect of certain softwares / applications, we are unable to comment on whether the back-up of the books of account and other relevant books and papers in electronic mode has been kept on servers physically located in India on a daily basis due to lack of availability of sufficient information/ evidence.